UoB-COMSM0166/2025-group-21/README.md

 # 7. Sustainability

 Sustainability was an important ethos to our development team, and our game's natural environment and themes reflected this.
-We attempted to incorporate into our development process utilising two protocols:
+We attempted to incorporate sustainability into our development process using two protocols:
 - **Sustainability Awareness Framework (SusAF)**
 - And, the **Green Software Foundation Design Patterns**